ItsSilvie/blog.silvie.org/_posts/2022-06-21-lorraine-wandering-warrior-sample.markdown

 - `000` - the card's number within the set;
 - `C` - common rarity.

+There was no digital image of this particular version of the card shared.

 ### Variants

-The 6th iteration Lorraine, Wandering Warrior was only released in foil.
+The 6th iteration Lorraine, Wandering Warrior was only released in a single foil variant.

+{% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/17-life-photo.jpg" description="Lorraine, Wandering Warrior (6th iteration) foreground foil." max-width="500px" %}

 The foil is similar to that of the older matte foil samples, with added foil added to the foreground emphasising the reflective parts of Lorraine's armor.

-{% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/17-life-photo.jpg" description="Lorraine, Wandering Warrior (6th iteration) foreground foil." max-width="500px" %}

 ### Differences (compared with CMT-013)

-As a quick visual, here is a gif fading between the CMT-013 and 6th iteration variants:

-{% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/16-17-diff.gif" description="Lorraine, Wandering Warrior CMT-013 vs 6th iteration." max-width="440px" %}
+{% include image.html url="/assets/images/2022-06-21-lorraine-wandering-warrior-sample/16-17-diff.png" description="Lorraine, Wandering Warrior CMT-013 oil foil vs. DOAp 1st &middot; EN-000 C." %}

 There were several changes made between the CMT-013 and 6th iteration variants, including in the artwork, the text and the layout: